Magis Values & Pillars

 Magis teachers live together in intentional, faith-based community, sharing with each other the many rewards and challenges of teaching.
 The community experience gives our teachers the opportunity to challenge, encourage, and support one another as they develop personally, professionally, and spiritually.

-During the summer, all teachers live on campus at Creighton University with all room and board paid.
+During the summer, all teachers live on campus at Creighton University with all food and housing paid.
 Teachers live in our local community houses during the school year: modest houses or converted convents with 3-6 people.
 As a Magis Community, members break bread together regularly, pray together regularly, and contribute to the community’s living expenses.

 Our spirituality pillar is guided by the practices and traditions of Ignatian Spirituality.
 Ignatian spirituality invites an approach of prayer in asking teachers to “seek God in all things,” in one’s classroom, students, coursework, community members, and other areas of daily life.